SwiftGGTeam/the-swift-programming-language-in-chinese/TSPL.docc/ReferenceManual/Declarations.md

 when used in an operation that includes optional chaining.
-When set to `true`, an operator in the corresponding precedence group uses the same grouping rules during optional chaining as the assignment operators from the standard library.
+When set to `true`, an operator in the corresponding precedence group uses the same grouping rules during optional chaining as the assignment operators from the Swift standard library.
 Otherwise, when set to `false` or omitted, operators in the precedence group follows the same optional chaining rules as operators that don't perform assignment.